Do citronella candles work blog. Natural insect repellent alternatives

 What is PMD in insect repellent?

-PMD is an effective, naturally occurring insect-repellent molecule.
-It's a decomposition product of many natural essential oils.
+PMD is an effective, naturally occurring insect-repellent molecule and a decomposition product of many natural essential oils.

 How do I keep mosquitoes from biting me on my patio?